FloydFernandes/data-science-portfolio/README.md

 ### ‣ [Simple Linear Regression](https://github.com/FloydFernandes/data-science-portfolio/tree/main/projects/Simple%20linear%20Regression) <a name="slr"></a>
 <a title="Jsmura, CC BY-SA 4.0 &lt;https://creativecommons.org/licenses/by-sa/4.0&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Dispersion-con-regresion.png"><img width="350" alt="Dispersion-con-regresion" src="https://upload.wikimedia.org/wikipedia/commons/d/de/Dispersion-con-regresion.png"></a>

+ Simple linear regression model fits the best line in the given data.
+This best line actually tries to find the best relation between the x variable and y variable.
+This is basically just a simple line, for which the formula in mathematics is y = mx + c, where m is the slope, c is the intercept, x is the input (independant) feature and y is the output (dependant) feature.
+Accuracy of the model can be checked using the R-squared value, which tells us how much variance on both sides of the line is being captured by the line fitted by the model.
+Higher the R-squared value, better the model.
+I have used 2 methods to make the model.
+First is using the *statsmodels.fomrmula.api.ols* method and second is the *scipy.stats.linregress* method.

-  * [Delivery Time Prediction](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Simple%20linear%20Regression/Delivery%20Time%20SLR%20model.ipynb): This model has just 1 feature i.e. Sorting Time.
+  * [Delivery Time Prediction](https://github.com/FloydFernandes/data-science-portfolio/blob/main/projects/Simple%20linear%20Regression/Delivery%20Time%20SLR%20model.ipynb): This dataset has just 1 feature as x variable i.e. Sorting Time.
 The target was to predict the Delivery time using the 'Sorting Time' variable.
 The given data was transformed to find the best suited model.

     * *Metrics used for checking accuracy: R-squared, RMSE (root mean squared error)*
     * *Tools used: pandas, numpy, statsmodels, matplotlib, seaborn*